Biblioteca Museu Víctor Balaguer: Baroque painting

 In the Prado hall there is an important collection of baroque painting coming from the Museo del Prado.
-There are works such as “the Holy Family” from El Greco and other paintings from Luca Giordano, Bartolomé Esteban Murillo, Peter Paul Rubens, Jusepe de Ribera, etc.
+There are works such as "The Holy Family" from El Greco and other paintings from Luca Giordano, Bartolomé Esteban Murillo, Peter Paul Rubens, Jusepe de Ribera, etc.

 Castilian and Andalusian schools are more represented here than the Flemish and the Italian.
 The paintings are distributed in four big thematic areas: religious painting, portrait, mythology and nature, including still life.

-20th’s century painting and sculpture
+20th century painting and sculpture

 At the second floor halls there are paintings and sculptures of the main artists of the first half of the 20th century such as Santiago Rusiñol, Ramon Casas i Carbó, Hermenegildo Anglada Camarasa, Joaquim Mir, Isidre Nonell, Francesc Domingo or Xavier Nogués among others.
 Most of these paintings are small and they were donated to the Institution in 1956.
 The year gives the name to the whole collection as Legate of the 56.

-Related with the local history there is a hall with paintings of the old Cafè Foment and a little space with works from the Vilanova’s School.
+Related with the local history there is a hall with paintings of the old Cafè Foment and a little space with works from the Vilanova School.

-At this floor there is also a contemporary art’s collection from de 50’s and the 60’s with paintings from Albert Ràfols Casamada, Hernández Pijuan, Joan-Josep Tharrats, Josep Guinovart i Bertran, Antonio Saura... and sculptures from Àngel Ferrant and Andreu Alfaro among others.
-The majority of this collection works come from the first Barcelona Museum of Contemporary Art founded in 1963 so as to prevent the dispersion of this important collection, considered as the most complete informalist art’s collection in Catalonia.
+At this floor there is also a contemporary arts collection from the 1950s and '60s, with paintings from Albert Ràfols Casamada, Hernández Pijuan, Joan-Josep Tharrats, Josep Guinovart i Bertran, Antonio Saura... and sculptures from Àngel Ferrant and Andreu Alfaro among others.
+The majority of this collection works come from the first Barcelona Museum of Contemporary Art founded in 1963 so as to prevent the dispersion of this important collection, considered as the most complete informalist arts collection in Catalonia.

 There is a temporary show hall too.

 Archaeology and ethnography

 Egyptian collection

 There is an Egyptian hall where there can be found authentic objects from the Ancient Egypt.
 It stresses for its singularity the little mummy of a five years old kid called Nesi, one of the five unique mummies that are nowadays preserved in Catalan museums.

-The Museum’s Egyptian collection was the first one in Catalonia and was donated in 1886 by Eduard Toda i Güell a diplomatic figure, writer and a close collaborator with Víctor Balaguer with Renaixença’s movement.
-Some of the pieces of the collection come from Sennedjem’s tomb in Deir el-Medina (west Thebes) where Eduard Toda collaborated.
+The museum's Egyptian collection was the first one in Catalonia and was donated in 1886 by Eduard Toda i Güell a diplomatic figure, writer and a close collaborator with Víctor Balaguer in the Renaixença movement.
+Some of the pieces of the collection come from Sennedjem's tomb in Deir el-Medina (west Thebes) where Eduard Toda collaborated.

-Pre Columbian collection
+Pre-Columbian collection

-The pre Columbian collection groups objects from the most significant zones of Mesoamerica especially from the Mexico’s plateau, Central America and South America.
+The pre-Columbian collection groups objects from the most significant zones of Mesoamerica especially from the Mexican plateau, Central America and South America.
 Most of the pieces of the collection were donated by diplomatic figures and distinguished personalities who travelled to the zone and sometimes took part of archaeological excavations.
-One of the people that contributed to enlarge these founds was Wilson’s Baroness Emilia Serrano (1834-1922).
+One of the people who contributed to enlarge the collection was Wilson's Baroness Emilia Serrano (1834–1922).
 The pre Columbian objects in Catalonia appeared in the 19th century when sailors and dealers, known as indianos, came back home bringing curiosities from the Americas.